laurent22/joplin/readme/gsoc2021/index.md

 ## Programming Language

+- Any new application or plugin should be done using TypeScript.
+- For web publishing, please use WebPack.
+- For UI, we use React/Redux.
+Make sure you use React Hooks when creating new components.
+- For styling, we use styled-components

-All applications share the same back-end written in JavaScript (Node.js), with Redux for state management.
+In general, all applications share the same back-end written in TypeScript or JavaScript (Node.js), with Redux for state management.
 The back-end runs locally.

-The desktop GUI, as listed on the [Joplin's website](https://joplinapp.org/#installation) is done using Electron.
+The desktop GUI, as listed on the [Joplin's website](https://joplinapp.org/#installation) is done using Electron and React.

+The mobile app is done using React Native.

 Submissions and ideas for projects in any other language should specifically mention the choice.